 Medicinal and Sacramental Liquor

-Another interesting provision to Prohibition was that alcohol was available via a physician’s prescription.
-For centuries liquor had been used for medicinal purposes; in fact, many of the liqueurs we know today were first developed as miracle cures for various ailments.
+Another interesting provision to Prohibition was that alcohol was available through a physician’s prescription.
+For centuries, liquor had been used for medicinal purposes.
+In fact, many of the liqueurs we know today were first developed as cures for various ailments.

-Despite the facts that in 1916 whiskey and brandy were removed from "The Pharmacopeia of the United States of America" and that in 1917 the American Medical Association stated that alcohol “use in therapeutics as a tonic or stimulant or for food has no scientific value” and voted in support of Prohibition, there was still a belief among many in liquor's medicinal benefits.
+In 1916, whiskey and brandy were removed from "The Pharmacopeia of the United States of America."
+The next year, the American Medical Association stated that alcohol “use in therapeutics as a tonic or stimulant or for food has no scientific value” and voted in support of Prohibition.

-Because of this established belief that liquor could cure and prevent a variety of ailments, doctors were still able to prescribe liquor to patients on a specially designed government prescription form that could be filled at any pharmacy.
-When medicinal whiskey stocks were low the government would increase its production.
-As one may expect, a significant amount of the prescription alcohol supplies were diverted from their intended destinations by bootleggers and corrupt individuals during Prohibition.
+Despite this, the established belief that liquor could cure and prevent a variety of ailments prevailed.
+During Prohibition, doctors were still able to prescribe liquor to patients on a specially designed government prescription form that could be filled at any pharmacy.
+When medicinal whiskey stocks were low, the government would increase its production.

-Churches and clergy had a provision as well, which allowed them to receive wine for the sacrament.
-This also led to corruption, as there are many accounts of people certifying themselves as ministers and rabbis in order to obtain and distribute large quantities of sacramental wine.
+Churches and clergy had a provision as well.
+It allowed them to receive wine for the sacrament and this also led to corruption.
+There are many accounts of people certifying themselves as ministers and rabbis in order to obtain and distribute large quantities of sacramental wine.

-Advocates for Prohibition thought that once liquor licenses were revoked reform organizations and churches could persuade the American public not to drink, “liquor traffickers” would not oppose the new law and saloons would disappear.
+Advocates for Prohibition thought that once liquor licenses were revoked, reform organizations and churches could persuade the American public not to drink.
+They also believed that “liquor traffickers” would not oppose the new law and saloons would quickly disappear.

 The Rebellion Against Prohibition

 Underground breweries and distilleries were hidden throughout the city.
-Beer could easily be produced and distributed to meet the demand of the city but because many liquors require aging the stills in Chicago Heights and on Taylor and Division Streets could not produce fast enough and the majority of spirits were smuggled in from Canada.
-This distribution operation out of Chicago soon reached Milwaukee, Kentucky and Iowa.
+Beer could easily be produced and distributed to meet the demand of the city.
+Because many liquors require aging, the stills in Chicago Heights and on Taylor and Division Streets could not produce fast enough so the majority of spirits were smuggled in from Canada.
+Chicago's distribution operation soon reached Milwaukee, Kentucky, and Iowa.

-The Outfit would sell liquor to the lower gangs at wholesale prices and even though the agreements were meant to be set in stone, corruption was rampant and without the ability to resolve conflicts in the courts, they often resorted to violence in retaliation.
-After Al Capone assumed control of the Outfit in 1925 one of the bloodiest gang wars in history ensued.
+The Outfit would sell liquor to the lower gangs at wholesale prices.
+Even though the agreements were meant to be set in stone, corruption was rampant.
+Without the ability to resolve conflicts in the courts, they often resorted to violence in retaliation.
+After Al Capone assumed control of the Outfit in 1925, one of the bloodiest gang wars in history ensued.

 While Prohibition was originally intended to reduce beer consumption in particular, it ended up increasing the consumption of hard liquor.
 Brewing requires more space both in production and distribution than liquor, making it harder to conceal.
-This rise in the distilled spirit consumption of the time played a big part in the martini and mixed drink culture that we’re familiar with and “fashion” we associate with the era.
+This rise in the distilled spirit consumption of the time played a big part in the martini and mixed drink culture that we’re familiar with as well as the “fashion” we associate with the era.

 Why Was Prohibition Repealed?